Chip Pettit – District 1

 Jason Chew – District 8

 Jason Chew started his career as a social studies instructor at Owen Valley High School before moving on to South Putnam Junior/Senior High School as a special education instructor, then serving in the same capacity at North Putnam High School.
 Starting his administrative career as dean of students there, he soon moved up to be assistant principal and has been the principal since 2014.
-Earning both a Bachelor of Science degree in education and a Master of Science degree in special education at Indiana University, Steve obtained his principal licensure certification from Oakland City University.
+Earning both a Bachelor of Science degree in education and a Master of Science degree in special education at Indiana University, Jason obtained his principal licensure certification from Oakland City University.
 Following a two-year program of planning and professional development, his school successfully implemented a program of one-to-one computing with Chromebooks.
 Having convened a College/Career Advisory Council who aided in the development of North Putnam’s Governor’s Work Ethic Certificate, North Putnam will be awarding this certificate for the first time in May of 2020.
 The development of North Putnam University, a collaboration between North Putnam and Ivy Tech, brings college professors on site to teach dual credit courses, allowing students to earn up to twelve dual credits in liberal arts courses.
-Stemming from a program Steve initially started during his internship using funds from a grant he wrote, he has developed a partnership with Cummins Behavioral Health that now has two full-time therapists and three full-time life skills specialists who work with students in all four schools in the North Putnam Community School Corporation.
-As a member of the Principal’s Advisory Focus Group, Steve worked in cooperation with the State Board of Education on the development of Graduation Pathways.
+Stemming from a program Jason initially started during his internship using funds from a grant he wrote, he has developed a partnership with Cummins Behavioral Health that now has two full-time therapists and three full-time life skills specialists who work with students in all four schools in the North Putnam Community School Corporation.
+As a member of the Principal’s Advisory Focus Group, Jason worked in cooperation with the State Board of Education on the development of Graduation Pathways.
 Outside of school, he also serves as a member of the Putnam County Economic Development Workforce Group.

 Kevin Rockey – District 9